Skip to main content

 • music

-The music in "Need for Speed: Unbound" has received mixed reviews, with many players expressing disappointment over the heavy reliance on rap and hip-hop, often describing the soundtrack as repetitive and lacking variety.
+The music in "Need for Speed: Unbound" has received mixed reviews, with many players expressing disappointment over the heavy emphasis on rap and hip-hop, often describing the soundtrack as repetitive and lacking variety.
 While some appreciate the inclusion of international artists and find a few tracks enjoyable, a significant number of players recommend muting the in-game music and using their own playlists instead.
-Overall, the soundtrack is seen as a major downside, contrasting sharply with the more diverse and memorable music from earlier titles in the series.
+Overall, the soundtrack is seen as a major downside, detracting from the racing experience for many fans of the series who long for the diverse and energetic soundtracks of earlier titles.

 • “The music is primarily rap, with an emphasis on bringing in some foreign artists too.”